{{ summaryTitle }}

 How to Use This Tool:

-1. Enter a short Worksheet title and one clear Student instructions sentence.
-Short wording keeps the printed header readable for early learners.
+1. Enter a short Worksheet title and one Student instructions sentence.
+The title and instruction appear on the printable Stroke Sheet, so keep them short enough for a page header.

-2. Pick a Stroke set and press Load, or type your own Stroke list.
-Common names such as vertical line, horizontal line, circle, curve, wave, zigzag, loop, spiral, cross, square, and diagonal use built-in path geometry.
+2. Choose a Stroke set and press Load, or enter your own Stroke list.
+Names such as vertical line, horizontal line, circle, curve, wave, zigzag, loop, spiral, cross, square, and diagonal match built-in stroke paths.

-3. Set the Practice pattern.
-Trace, fade, try gives a gradual release sequence, Trace then try uses a shorter supported-to-independent flow, Trace only keeps every lane visible, and Warm-up repeats alternates repeated practice lanes.
+3. Pick the Practice pattern that fits the lesson.
+Trace, fade, try gives the most gradual release, Trace then try uses a shorter supported path, Trace only keeps every lane visible, and Warm-up repeats keeps repeated model lanes.

-4. Choose Learner level, Tracing style, Lanes per stroke, Activity cue theme, and Paper and orientation.
-Large starter paths leave more room; kindergarten review fits more lanes per page.
+4. Set Learner level, Tracing style, Lanes per stroke, Activity cue theme, and Paper and orientation.
+Watch the summary count and preview when changing lane size or page orientation.

-5. Open Advanced for Stroke order, Version seed, Lanes per page, Lane guide style, direction arrows, start and finish dots, and an optional teacher note.
+5. Use Advanced when you need a repeatable version or a different layout.
+Stroke order, Version seed, Lanes per page, Lane guide style, direction arrows, start and finish dots, and Teacher note all change the generated sheet.

 Interpreting Results:

-Worksheet ready means at least one usable stroke produced printable practice lanes.
-The big count is the number of stroke families, while the summary line shows the expanded lane count, page count, and selected practice pattern.
+Worksheet ready means the generator found at least one usable stroke family and can build printable lanes.
+The large count shows usable stroke families, while the summary line shows total practice lanes, printable page count, and the selected practice pattern.

 Technical Details: